CS 315 Assignment 9: Memos and Drums

 Some functions that you may need are provided in the file Cons.java, and you will need some of your functions from the last assignment.
 Question 1 may be done in Java or in Lisp; the rest should be done in Java.

-1. Write a recursive function Object solve(Object e, String v) that attempts to solve the equation e for variable v, which we assume occurs at most once in e.
+1. Write a recursive function Object solve(Object e, String v) that solves the equation e for variable v, which we assume occurs at most once in e.

-This function will do the same thing as the earlier version of solve; in this version, use patterns to rewrite the given expression.
-The three base cases are the same as before, and you can copy your earlier code for those cases.
+This function does the same thing as the earlier version of solve; in this version, use patterns to rewrite the given expression.
+The base cases are the same as before, and you can copy your code for those cases.

 1. If the left-hand side (lhs) of e is v, return e.